 Out of four, the first crane to be erected was for the Centro Condominiums by Kaitlin Corporation on the south-east corner of Yonge Street and Centre Street.
 This project is an example of urban infill defined as new development in the existing community.

-The second construction crane was assembled for the development of the Town of Aurora Joint Operations Centre on Industrial Parkway.
+The second construction crane was assembled for the development of the Town of Aurora Joint Operations Centre (pdf file) on Industrial Parkway.
 This project ate up a good chunk of green space that I thought belonged to the Aurora Community Arboretum.
 This is a municipal project to support the future growth of the Town of Aurora .

 Sometime early this year a third crane appeared on Leslie Street and can be seen clearly from various points of view within the Town of Aurora.
 This is phase one construction of The Meadows of Aurora, a Christian Seniors Lifestyle Community.